AllanaNascimento/PRJ_BOOKCONTROL/README.md

 #Java EE Project Book Control

 This repo was created to pursuit some better practices and applying some patterns of developing a project from scratch to consolidate what we have learned so far about Java EE technologies using also frameworks well known in the Java industry.

-In this project you may see referrals of:
+##What we intend to learn:

   - JPA
   - JSF